Skip to content

 [4/4] Embedding (openai/text-embedding-3-small).. ok (412 chunks, $0.012, 6.2 s)

-✓ /ingest finished.
+✓ /index finished.
 Profile 'data-handbook' is ready for /ask and /run RAG.

 Chunks are stored in the same Chroma store as the database catalog (see Search catalog for the full data flow).
 Each chunk keeps its source path + page number so citations resolve to the original file.